You can write like Danielle Steel, but it won’t be easy.

 - Compare that to Undercover, which is basically a spy thriller.

 She’s also published poetry, children’s fiction, and even nonfiction.
-So, if you write in many genres or subgenres already, then you have a head start for how to write like Danielle Steel.
+So, if you write in many genres or subgenres already, then you have a head start on how to write like Mrs. Steel.

 Anyone who wants to learn how to write like Danielle Steel is wise to study her work.
 And there’s plenty of work to reverse-engineer.